Project

 It was critical that a tester pool of dedicated players was established quickly.
 In six months, using social media and email campaigns, we gathered and segmented 390 testers by age, gender, and player type.
 With the registered testers, we were able to run surveys, polls, and phone interviews within 2-3 days notice.

-The tester demographic showed that there are 60/40 female to male ratio and usually 35-55.
+The tester demographic showed that there are 60/40 female-to-male ratio and usually 35-55.
 Player data, however, showed that the audience was closer to 50/50 and the larger target audience was 18-24.
-I realized that this age group probably did not respond or see our Facebook posts nor emails
+I realized that this age group probably did not respond to or see our Facebook posts or emails

 So I decided to incorporate an incentivized recruitment campaign in-game to bring more 18-24 players into our tester pool.
 This tactic worked and we were able to test this age group more.